-Sail and Power Boating
+Sail and Power Squadron

 USPS® is the first organization to join the USCGAux in the first expansion of the NEW VSCP with the signing of a Memorandum of Agreement (MOA) in January 2000.
 With the signing of this agreement USPS Leadership is committed to making the VSC Program work.